axadn/downhilldanger/README.md

 ## Downhill Hazard

-[Downhill Hazard](https://axadn.github.io/downhill-hazard/public) is a 3D snowboarding game with physics built from scratch using JavaScript.
+[Downhill Hazard (live link)](https://axadn.github.io/downhill-hazard/public) is a 3D snowboarding game with physics built from scratch using JavaScript.

 ### Features and Overview